irneh/cv/henri.md

 ### Education

 - Physics at the University of California at Berkeley.
-- Fluent English and French; practical Spanish.
+- Fluent English and French; enough-for-a-couple-weeks-in-Spain Spanish.